OADA/server/README.md

 ```
 The "-s" is the "scope" for the token.  "all:all" means read/write for all content types.
 The token will have permission to any resources that the user has permission to.

+That command will print the last line `Successfully wrote token <token>`.
+Copy the `<token>` for the authorization header on your requests.

 ### Running from the git

 If you want to contribute, or do other development type things,